C10-MIW-G/PeliCare/README.txt

 Step 4: In the map 'config' make a new file called 'application.properties'
-	Set the databaseUsername and databasePassword as shown in application.properties.example with the userdata you created in step 3
+	Set the databaseUsername and databasePassword as shown in application.properties.example with the userdata you created in step 3 Step 5: Set the secret key in application.properties with the key you received from your team